edfranks84/sassquatch/Readme.markdown

 3. In your new, empty project directory, run grunt init: `grunt-init sassquatch`
 4. Finally, grab the dependencies and get Grunt running: `npm install && grunt`

-*NOTE*: I've now added Notify to the task options.
+***Note***: I've now added Notify to the task options.
 If you're on Windows 8.1 or newer no additional installations are required.
 If you are on Windows 7 you will need to install [Snarl](http://snarl.fullphat.net/) and [Growl](http://www.growlforwindows.com/gfw/help/growlnotify.aspx).